8 Link Building Metrics to Know for Your Campaigns

-With this metric, we’re starting to get more into the finer strategies to make your link building campaign a success.
+With this metric, we’re starting to get more into the finer strategies to make your link building campaign a success (like contextual links).
 Anchor text refers to the specific text that is hyperlinked with the URL back to your website.

 It is essential because it helps indicate the topic of a page to search engines.
 It serves a similar purpose as keywords for the SEO value of your website content.

 Let’s say your business is a dentist clinic.
 If another website links to yours, it is generally better for if the anchor text used includes your core keywords.
 That means keywords like “dentist” and related products or services, as well as the city where your business is located for local link building.